Junk calls and robocalls are completely out of control. If you’re looking for ways to stop them, we’ve got some options for you.

 For a number of years, junk calls were not a big hassle for most people.
 The National Do Not Call Registry worked well for a while.
 Legitimate companies were generally very compliant and the violations that did occur were rare.
 Those that did violate the law were subject to heavy fines.

 Then suddenly, in the last couple of years, the number of junk calls started climbing.
-Some 16.3 billion robocalls went out during the first five months of 2018 alone, according to the YouMail Robocall Index.
+Nearly 48 billion robocalls went out in 2018, according to the YouMail Robocall Index.
 And that number is ever-growing.

 Today, it’s gotten to the point that you need every advantage you can get to keep the robocallers at bay.
 So we’re going to take a look at what’s out there to help you.